Veteran and Military Students

 Maryland Higher Education Commission (MHEC)

 to participate in the Veterans Educational Benefits Program.
-All of the college degree and credit programs
+All associate degree

-are approved for veteran’s education benefits.
+Continuing Education courses are approved for GI-Bill® benefits.
 Students must visit

-the Wor-Wic Veterans Coordinator to obtain and discuss their applicable VA education chapter eligibility.
-Students must complete their
+the Veterans Coordinator to discuss their applicable VA education eligibility.
+Students

 VA Designated Chapters

-The VA established several educational categories known as chapters:
+The VA established several educational programs known as chapters:

-- Chapter 31 (vocational rehabilitation veterans with a disability rating)
+- Chapter 31 (Vocational Rehabilitation veterans with a medical disability rating)

-- Chapter 35 (spouse and children of 100% disabled or deceased veterans)
+- Chapter 35 (eligible dependents of a 100% disabled veteran or a deceased veteran)

 To Apply for Benefits